RomeroGabriel/mastering-software-architecture/documentation/arch_characteristics/identifying_characteristics.md.md

 > Translate from domain concerns to architecture characteristics from [Fundamentals of Software Architecture.](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/)

-However, it's important to note that t`his translation isn't a strict rule to blindly follow`.
+However, it's important to note that `this translation isn't a strict rule to blindly follow`.
 This is a common pitfall that many architects encounter when translating domain concerns.
 Being agile doesn't always mean getting to the market quickly.
 Time to market is a mix of agility, testability, and deployability. `Concentrating solely on one characteristic can lead to issues when trying to achieve goals`.
 For instance, focusing solely on performance when delivering a feature might cause availability problems when needed.
 And if the domain grows, will the system be able to scale?

 ## Extracting Architecture Characteristics from Requirements

+Certain architecture characteristics are `derived from clear statements in requirements documents`, such as the expected number of users or peak usage times for the application.
+Others are `based on the inherent domain knowledge possessed by architects`.
+For example, an architect experienced in finance systems knows when and where to scale the software artifacts effectively.